‘Blob’: the extraordinary creature that forces us to question whether we are the smartest species | Science

 But perhaps that has already served its purpose.

 “I think we humans have a need to believe in a kind of superiority.
 That high self-esteem has been the engine of domination.
-We’ve been able to do more and that’s a result of believing we can do more,” Keats points out. .
+We’ve been able to do more and that’s a result of believing we can do more,” says Keats. .

 “But we’re reaching a limit, to the point where this way of thinking is making the world worse for us and for other species.
 So it’s time to rethink.”